pulsar-edit/pulsar/packages/autocomplete/docs/provider-api.md

 } & { text: string } | { snippet: string } | { textEdit: TextEdit};

 /**
- * The provider object that you should make available to `autocomplete-plus`.
+ * The provider object that you should make available to `autocomplete`.
  * This should be the return value of whatever method you specified in your
  * `providedServices` metadata.
  */